opendr-eu/opendr/projects/python/perception/object_detection_2d/nanodet/README.md

 4. export_onnx: Export the pretrained model into the onnx optimization format.
 Setting the config file for the specific model is done with `--model "wanted model name"`.
 Setting `--device cpu` performs the optimization inference on CPU.
    Notes!
 Onnx model is only run the inference of the actual model.
 If you want the preprocessing of the output you must use jit optimization.
-   It is recomended to install additional the onnxsim dependencies with `pip install onnxsim` for smaller and better optimized models.
+   It is recommended to additionally install the onnxsim dependencies with `pip install onnxsim` for smaller and better optimized models.
 5. export_torchscript: Export the pretrained model into the Jit optimization format.
 Setting the config file for the specific model is done with `--model "wanted model name"`.
 Setting `--device cpu` performs the optimization inference on CPU.
    Note!
 If you're planning on using c api, Jit optimization is preferred, so it can be used for the same postprocessing of the output